stashed/docs/docs/addons/kubedump/application/index.md

 ```

-# Backup KubeDumps of an Application using Stash
+# Backup KubeDump of an Application using Stash

 Stash can be configured to automatically backup any Redis database in your cluster.
 Stash enables cluster administrators to deploy backup blueprints ahead of time so that the database owners can easily backup their database with just a few annotations.